hjdesigner/webmotors/README.md

 * Run yarn server:json to upload the API server
 * Run yarn dev (or npm start) to develop on http://localhost:3000
 * Run yarn build for production build (files will be generated on dist directory)

+##### Note

+I used json-server to create the local api because the last api was not configured to access outside the webmotors domino